-Christchurch Cathedral, Aukland
+Christchurch Cathedral, Auckland

-In 2011 Christchurch, NZ, was hit by a destructive earthquake.
-The city’s cathedral, a somewhat clunky gothic design by Gilbert Scott, partially collapsed.
+InIn 2011 Christchurch, New Zealand, was hit by a destructive earthquake.
+The city’s cathedral, a gothic design by Gilbert Scott, partially collapsed.
 We were asked by Euan Harkness, Christchurcher and Vice Chairman at Barcap, to conceive a different kind of cathedral for the city – one that looked forward rather than to the past.
 We invited Grimshaw Architects to join our team and designed the Living Cathedral.
 This would be a public meeting place, a sanctuary and a celebration of openness, nature and spirituality.
-We agreed upon a grid-shell type structure for the canopy with a free-flowing space underneath inhabited by parallel lines of indigenous NZ trees.
+We agreed upon a grid-shell type structure for the canopy with a free-flowing space underneath inhabited by parallel lines of indigenous trees.